 Leadership & Offices

 Hines' first project in New York City was Philip Johnson and John Burgee's iconic 53rd At Third, known as the Lipstick Building.
-In addition to multiple signature office projects in New York, New Jersey and Connecticut, the firm is significant player in the residential and mixed-use arenas.
+In addition to multiple signature office projects in New York, New Jersey and Connecticut, the firm is a significant player in the residential and mixed-use arenas.

 Hines entered the nation's capitol in the mid-1980s with the development of Columbia Square designed by Pei Cobb Freed and Partners.
 The firm has been an active developer, investor, acquirer and property manager in the District as well as throughout Northern Virginia.
 Hines recently completed CityCenterDC, the iconic new heart of downtown D.C. encompassing office, residential, retail, restaurants and stunning common area and park space.